VaidhiswaranR/eLife-2021--Symmetry_Breaking/README.md

 ### The files are organized into folders as follows

-1. **Parameters**: This folder contains the parameter values used to generate the various figures in the main text
+1. **Parameters**: This folder contains the parameter values used to generate the various figures in the main text.
 2. **MatCont**: This folder contains the various MatCont models (Matlab package) to generate the figures.
-The source file for the MatCont package can be found at this server: https://sourceforge.net/projects/matcont/.
+The source file for the MatCont package for Matlab can be found at this server: https://sourceforge.net/projects/matcont/.
 Please cite the relevant author when using the MatCont package.
 3. **Maple file**: This file contains the mathematical proofs and detailed mathematical model for the various networks explored in the paper.
+The compuatational software Maple would be required to access this file.
+Alternatively please use the pdf version of this file to access the proofs if Maple is inaccessible.
+4. **Maple file (PDF)**: Please see above.
-4. **Latex**: This folder contains the latex submission files for the journal article.
+5. **Latex**: This folder contains the latex submission files for the journal article.

 ___